-I’ve skipped Nicholas and even Claus in favor of Christmas boy names that celebrate the season more quietly.
-Of course, you might have to explain why these choices are perfect for the winter holiday season – but once you know, well you know that these dozen names are rich with Christmas cheer.
+Many of these Christmas boy names celebrate the season more quietly.
+In fact, you might have to explain why these choices are perfect for the winter holiday season – but once you know, well you know that these names are rich with Christmas cheer.

 Not sure if you’re expecting a son or a daughter?
 The girls’ list can be found here.